 Emerging Markets Securities Risk.
 Emerging markets (also referred to as developing markets) are generally subject to greater market volatility, political, social and economic instability, uncertain trading markets and more governmental limitations on foreign investment than more developed markets.
 Emerging markets are more likely to experience hyperinflation and currency devaluations.
 In addition, companies operating in emerging markets may be subject to lower trading volume and greater price fluctuations than companies in more developed markets.
-Securities law and the enforcement of systems of taxation in many emerging market countries may change quickly and unpredictably.
-In addition, investments in emerging markets securities may also be subject to additional transaction costs, delays in settlement procedures, and lack of timely information.
+Securities law and the enforcement of systems of taxation in many emerging markets securities may also be subject to additional transaction costs, delays in settlement procedures, and lack of timely information.